Advertise for Free

 Description : Gateway Classic Cars of Orlando is proud to present this 1937 Willys Sedan.
 This 37 sedan is painted in a handsome Lime Lite Blue.
 As you walk around the vehicle you'll notice nice details like the fender mounted headlamps and color keyed wheels.
 Take a seat inside and you'll find a time capsule of an interior with cloth upholstery and original spec gauges.
 Under the hood is a 134 cubic inch inline 4 cylinder and is paired with a 3 speed synchronized manual transmission.
 According to the owner of almost 30 years this 37 Willys has some nice upgrades like a 12 volt electrical system, 4 row radiator, carpeted floors and more.
 If you're looking for a hard to find classic American automobile this is the one you want to own!
 Options include hub caps, jack, seat belts, cloth interior and radial tires.

-1937 Willys Sedan 134ci I-4 is listed for sale on ClassicDigest in Lake Mary by Gateway Classic Cars - Orlando for $22000.
+1937 Willys Sedan 134ci I-4 is listed sold on ClassicDigest in Lake Mary by Gateway Classic Cars for $22000.

 Car Facts